wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 11 For , in the mean time , Hardy had sent a messenger to the inhabitants , saying ,

 12 If ye will not prove wicked , and will refrain from sending your evil torpedoes amongst our vessels , then will we spare your town.

-* Com.
-Hardy , a captain under Lord Nelson , at the battle of Trafalgar.

 [224]